WISCONSIN TECH SUMMITMarch 27, 2017 - GE Healthcare Institute in Waukesha

 Those relationships might include contracting for research and development, becoming part of a larger supply chain, and pursuing investment or acquisition strategies.
 The summit is based on the assumption that large and small companies travel in different “orbits,” even if they’re in the same business sectors, and rarely collide except by chance.

 To foster this type of communication, the Tech Summit will feature pre-scheduled, 15-minute strategic meetings between major companies and emerging companies.
 This format will resemble a “speed dating” exercise, allowing both parties to learn more about the needs and developments of the other.

-– Educational seminars, which will be available to all participants during those times in which they are not scheduled for individual meetings; and
+– Educational seminars, which will be available to all participants during those times in which they are not scheduled for individual meetings.

-– A continental breakfast, networking lunch and onsite reception.
+– A deluxe continental breakfast, networking lunch and onsite reception.

 General registration for the speaker’s presentation, the opening discussion, educational seminars and a closing reception will be open soon (space is limited).
 Click on the FEES page to the left for additional information.

 Press may register with Laura@WisconsinTechnologyCouncil.com.